csimi/mocha-junit-spec-reporter/README.md

 ### Results Report

 Results XML filename can contain `[hash]`, e.g. `./path_to_your/test-results.[hash].xml`. `[hash]` is replaced by MD5 hash of test results XML.
-This enables support of parallel execution of multiple `mocha-junit-reporter`'s writing test results in separate files.
+This enables support of parallel execution of multiple `mocha-junit-spec-reporter`'s writing test results in separate files.
 In addition to this these placeholders can also be used:

 | placeholder         | output                                            |
 | ------------------- | ------------------------------------------------- |